nih-niddk-mbs/StochasticGene.jl/README.md

 ```

-which generates 10 mock trk files in folder "data/testraces".
+which generates 10 mock trk files in folder "data/testtraces".
 See API below for the parameters used in the simulated data.
+We fit a model with a G=3, R=2, S=2, insertstep=1 model using the command below.
+This model assumes that there are 3 Gene states and 2 pre-RNA steps with the reporter inserted at the first step.
+The reporter can also be spliced out at any step.
+If S < R then splicing will only occur in the first S available slots, starting from 1.
+Insertstep attempts to account for the fact that the reporter could be inserted anywhere along the gene (e.g. 3' or 5' end).
+If the signal intensity indicates more than one reporter is present during a burst then choose insertstep to be smaller than R. However, if bursts seem to only contain one reporter then use insertstep = R. The `transitions` keyword takes a tuple of vectors where each vector indicates a G transition to be included.
+For example [1, 2] means that there exists a transition from G state 1 to G state 2.

 ```